sharvari-gote/Data_Analytics_Projects/README.md

 Data_Analytics_Project

 **Project 1 - EDA of Netflix Movies and Shows**
-The dataset used is from Kaggle [https://www.kaggle.com/datasets/shivamb/netflix-shows] consisting of contentr added to Netflix from 2008 to 2021.
+The dataset used is from Kaggle [https://www.kaggle.com/datasets/shivamb/netflix-shows] consisting of content added to Netflix from 2008 to 2021.
 Tasks carried out :
 1. Data Wrangling
 2. Data Cleaning